Logos and Terms

 iron products were coated with an outer finish of nickel or chromium, they were

 extra finished.
-The finish was
+The finish was both

-either dull or polished.
+dull and polished.

 Metal that was deliberately dimpled in manufacture is hammered.